 How to install the browser extension Anchor link

 A browser extension is a software component that adds additional features to your web browser.
-Using the KeePassXC extension provides a convenient way for your browser and your KeePassXC application to communicate.
+Using the KeePassXC browser extension provides a convenient way for your browser and your KeePassXC application to communicate.
 This will allow you to quickly save or auto-fill passwords on the web.

 Using Autofill can be bad for your privacy.
 To disable it, uncheck the settings “Automatically fill-in single credentials entry” and “Activate autocomplete for username fields.”